Fri29May202019:30Grand Hall of Liszt Academy Concert Centre

-In 2015 Mr. Balázs received the Liszt Ferenc Award, the highest national honour bestowed on musicians by the Hungarian government.
+In 2015 he received the Liszt Ferenc Award, the highest national honour bestowed on musicians by the Hungarian government.
 At the end of the same year he received the Gramofon Award for Hungarian Classical Music.
-The following year he founded the György Cziffra Festival in homage to his hero and idol.
+The following year he founded the Georges Cziffra Festival in homage to his idol.
 The festival has since blossomed into one of the most prestigious classical music events in Hungary.
 Since 2017 he has been a member of the jury of ’Virtuosi’ a classical music talent show broadcast by Hungarian television.
 This year Mr. Balázs became the artistic director of the Cultural Center Georges Cziffra.

 His performances can also be enjoyed on several CD, DVD, and television recordings.